therealmharc/arch_packages/README.md

 ---

 **Note**: These scripts are designed for fresh Arch Linux installations and include comprehensive error handling for reliable setup of development environments.
-The scripts now properly handle both interactive and non-interactive execution modes.
+This scripts properly handle both interactive and non-interactive execution modes and include automatic system cleanup.